Scoped policies

 • Schemas must be the same among all the policies in the chain.
 The schemas used to validate the request are taken from the base policy (policy without a scope).
 Schemas defined in other policies of the chain will be ignored.

-• Variables and derived roles imports are not inherited between policies.
+• Explicit imports for derived roles and variables: Variables and derived roles imports are not inherited between policies.
 Explicitly import any derived roles and re-define any variables in each policy that requires them.

 • Unless lenient scope search is enabled, a policy file matching the exact scope requested in the API request must exist in the store.